 Email marketing focuses on building an email list of interested subscribers and sending them targeted content and promotions.
 This organic marketing channel allows you to nurture leads, build customer relationships, and drive conversions.

 That said, email marketing in its organic form is different from email marketing in its paid form.
-The latter works through outreach – most of the time cold outreach through buying email lists.
+The latter works through outreach – most of the time cold email outreach through buying email lists.

 5. Online Communities & Forums